The aims of the course in relation to knowledge and understanding are:

 3) Nonautonomous systems.
 Stability of state motions.
 Comparison K and KL functions.
 The direct method for the uniform asymptotic stability.
 Input-to-state stability.
 The direct and indirect method for exponential stability.
 Converse theorems in stability theory.

 4) Nonlinear control.
 The stabilization problem.
 State-input feedback methods: control Lyapunov functions, integrator backstepping.
 Relative degree and normal form of a scalar affine control system.
 Input-output linearization by state-input feedback (feedback linearization).
 Zero dynamics and minimum-phase systems.
 Application to stabilization.
 Regulation of nonlinear scalar systems: integral control.
-Input-output inversion-based feedforward control.
-Stable inversion for nonminimum-phase systems: closed-form solutions for linear systems and iterative method for nonlinear systems.
-Feedforward-feedback control schemes.
+A glimpse on input-output inversion methods and feedforward-feedback control schemes.

 - Pdf slides of the lessons on the web site of the course.

 1) H.J.
 Marquez – Nonlinear control systems: analysis and design, Wiley, 2003.

 2) H.K.
 Khalil – Nonlinear Systems.
 Third edition.
 Prentice-Hall, 2002.